TheRainbowPhoenix/PythonExtra/docs/sh/modgint-en.md

 image(profile: IMAGE_*, width: int, height: int, data: buffer-like) -> image
 ```

-Images on black-and-white models have either 2 or 4 colors (when the gray engine is enabled).
+Images on black-and-white models have either 2 or 4 colors (when [gray mode](#gray-mode) is enabled).
 Each image has a `.profile` field indicating the image format (the name "profile" comes from old gint versions), two fields `.width` and `.height` specifying its size, and a `.data` field providing direct access to pixel data.

 The table below lists the four available formats.